JohnDLee/2048RL/RL/SOLUTION1.md

 ## Training Method

 In my first solution, I took a Deep Q-Learning approach to solving 2048.
-The implementation of DQN can be found here [https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html].
+The implementation of DQN can be found [here](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html).
 Essentially, I try using the policy model to determine the reward of the next possible move, selecting the move that gives the largest possible reward.

 The first iteration model was only trained on 500 episodes, but I anticipate this to be an insufficient number of episodes.
 Future models will be trained longer.